ChronixDB/chronix.timeseries/chronix-timeseries/README.md

 	aux.clear();
 	aux.add(pairOf(null, 3));
 	aux.add(pairOf(5, 30));
-	TimeSeries<Integer, Integer> tw = new TimeSeries<>(aux);
+	GenericTimeSeries<Integer, Integer> tw = new GenericTimeSeries<>(aux);

-	TimeSeries<Integer, Boolean> tr = merge(tv, tw, (x, y) -> x < y);
+	GenericTimeSeries<Integer, Boolean> tr = merge(tv, tw, (x, y) -> x < y);
 	tr.apply(-10000);          // returns True
 	tr.apply(0);               // returns False
 	tr.apply(5);               // returns True
 	tr.apply(10);              // returns False
 ```

-We now turn to TimeSeriesUtil. *cleanse* behaves exactly as the constructor of TimeSeries: it removes all but the last
+We now turn to TimeSeriesUtil. *cleanse* behaves exactly as the constructor of GenericTimeSeries: it removes all but the last
 of timestamps with equal t (time) and all but the first of timestamps with equal v (value). *compact* could be used to
-replace seconds-based mesures with minutes-based values of the avg, min or max within that minute.
+replace seconds-based measures with minutes-based values of the avg, min or max within that minute.
 The last method method *linearize* computes a stepwise linear approximation of the given time series with epsilon
 (the last argument) being the maximum deviation. *linearize* uses SimpleRegression of apache.commons and works only
 for time series of <Double, Double>.